Local Maple Syrup

 Starting in late winter, the days grow warmer while the nights remain chilly.
 This temperature fluctuation sends sap running through the maple trees, and we get to work continuing the tradition of crafting locally-made maple syrup.
 We start by collecting sap from hundreds of maple trees throughout Weston with teams of middle school students and volunteers from the community.
 Next, we boil the sap in an evaporator fired by our own firewood to remove the water from the sap, and create a beautiful, amber-colored syrup.
 Each year we produce anywhere from 50 to 70 gallons of maple syrup, which we then bottle and sell through our Farmstand.

-- Everyone is welcome to attend our popular Sugaring Off Festival.
+- Everyone is welcome to attend our popular Sugaring Off Festival (date and time TBD).
 In late March, we host this popular festival at the Weston Middle School Sugar House.
 Participants enjoy the season’s maple syrup, pancakes, maple sugar candy, music, and student-led tours of the Sugar House and maple sugaring process.

 - If you are a school group, scout troop, or homeschool group, sign up for one of our educational tours of our maple sugar operation.

 - If you are a middle-school student, have fun learning how to make maple syrup in our winter After-School Maple Program.

 - If you are interested in helping to tap trees, collect sap, or assist in other parts of sugaring, keep an eye on your inbox for details about volunteer days and other events.